srebroa/awesome-environmentally-friendly-robots/README.md

 - [4ocean Mobile Skimmer](https://www.youtube.com/watch?v=stZcW-b8lT0)
 The 4ocean Harbor Skimmer, equipped with two 150-gallon-per-minute pumps, collects up to 1,200 pounds of marine debris by creating a slow-suction effect on the water surface.
 - [SeaClear - multi robot system for search and collect water litters](https://seaclear-project.eu/news/news/52-first-live-tests-of-seaclear-robots).
 The system consisting of a drone that searches for potential places to check, an underwater observation robot and a robot that collects garbage from the bottom of the water.
+- [Interceptor](https://www.youtube.com/watch?v=bm1rH70wfJo).
+Project developed by The Ocean Cleanup, designed to extract plastic pollution from rivers before it can reach the oceans.
+It is an autonomous system that uses boat and conveyor belts to collect debris from the water's surface, efficiently preventing the flow of plastic into marine environments.

 # Beaches Waste Cleaning Robots :beach_umbrella: :sunny:
 - [BeBot - Beach cleaning crawler robot](https://searial-cleaners.com/our-cleaners/bebot-the-beach-cleaner/) is designed to sift through sand, smooth out large beach areas, gather seaweed, and transport loads efficiently.
 It ensures the removal of all debris within a specified zone.
 With its built-in alert system, BeBot guarantees safety around its operational area and is adept at navigating challenging terrains.